 Consequences of Not Paying Fees

 No billing statements will be mailed and failure to pay fees by the published deadline may result in immediate cancellation from all reserved courses, unless you have a fee deferment.
-Only on-time payment or dropping all classes online prior to the first day of the term will exempt students from a debt to the University.
+Only on-time payment or dropping all classes online prior to January 21, 2014 may exempt students from a debt to the University.

 During scheduled orientations, new students may pay for registered courses online.
 Students registering during orientation may access their schedule and pay online through their student center.
 Please make sure to check you student center and your CSUSM e-mails often for important information.

 You will NOT be Sent a Billing Statement

 The CSU makes every effort to keep student costs to a minimum.
 Fees listed in published schedules or student accounts may need to be increased when public funding is inadequate.
 Therefore, CSU must reserve the right, even after initial fee payments are made, to increase or modify any listed fees, without notice, until the date when instruction for a particular semester or quarter has begun.
 All CSU listed fees should be regarded as estimates that are subject to change upon approval by The Board of Trustees.

 In cooperation with California State University, San Marcos, CASHNet allows students to pay their registration fees and/or non resident tuition with MasterCard, VISA, Discover, or American Express.
 Payments made online are received by the Office of Student Financial Services no later than the next business day.
 CASHNET assesses each customer a 2.9% convenience charge based on the transaction amount.
 Electronic checks do not have a convenience fee.
 Please see the Student Financial Services website for further details at www.csusm.edu/sfs/.
 To pay your fees online, please go to your online student center at MyCSUSM.